BoualemChihaoui/Stock-Tracker/README.md

 # Stock-Tracker
-The goal from this app is organizing your stockroom for streamlined operations and maximizing space utilization.
+The goal from this app is to  organizing your stockroom for streamlined operations and maximizing space utilization.